vwala/docs/content/merchant/inviting-influencers.md

 ### Do you provide influencers?

+Our goal is to simplify marketing team management at scale.
+So we provide software tools that solve influencer onboarding, administration, commission customisation/tracking/payouts, performance analytics and integration with 3rd party systems.
+We don't provide influencers.

+We do however have a means for our existing influencers to discover your store and optionally, opt into joining your store.
+This is not our core business, but is a value add that you may find useful over time.

+How does this work?
 Your store is automatically listed in our influencer marketplace.
 This allows influencers to discover your brand/products and optionally, join your marketing program.
 These 'organic' influencer sign-ups can help grow your marketing program and can assist in creating a continual stream of promotional activity for your store.
+You should consider these influencers as not gauranteed and supplemental to influencers that you actively recruit.

 Note: You can hide your store from the marketplace via `my accont > store settings > marketplace`.